TRACK CHAIRS

 - Cases of digital government platforms design, implementation, and management

-- Design, implementation, and management of Interoperability policies: legal, organizational, semantic, and technical layers
+- Design, implementation, and management of interoperability policies: legal, organizational, semantic, and technical layers

 - Design, implementation, and management of ICT for development strategies